-

 “Why did my opponent make that move?”

-Look at this position from the Alekhine’s opening.
-(Alekhine is the name of a grandmaster who developed this particular opening pattern of moves.)
-White has just moved his king-pawn from e4 to e5 and is directly attacking black’s knight.If your opponent moves a 1-point pawn and its attacking your 3-point knight, well, MOVE IT!
-Don’t leave the knight sitting there and hope your opponent misses playing “pawn takes knight”.
-(Don’t ever “hope” your opponent doesn’t do something, because whatever you’re “hoping” he doesn’t do usually is exactly what he IS going to do!)
+Well, very often, your opponent’s move attacks one or more of your pieces.
+If your piece is attacked, find how to protect it or move it out of the way.
+Remember the point values of the pieces when you look at the board.
+Look at this position.
+White has just moved his king-pawn from e4 to e5 and is directly attacking black’s knight.
+If your opponent attacks your 3-point knight with a 1-point pawn, well, MOVE IT!
+Don’t leave the knight sitting there and hope your opponent misses pawn takes knight.
+Don’t ever “hope” your opponent doesn’t do something, because whatever you’re “hoping” won’t happen is usually is exactly what happens!
 Remember, your opponent HAD A REASON for making that pawn move. (“Why did my opponent make that move?”)
-It’s a pretty good bet that if your opponent moved his pawn to directly attack your knight and you don’t do anything about it, he’s going to take your knight with that pawn on the next move.
+If your opponent moved his pawn attack your knight and you don’t do anything about it, then he’s going to take your knight with that pawn on the next move.

 “Why did my opponent make that move?”